Thrasherop/data_strucutres_tutorial/overview.md

 ## Introduction

-This course is intended to teach you the basics of three data structures: stacks, sets, and binary trees.This course will teach you the pro's and con's of each data structure, as well as teach you how to implement each data structure in Python3.
+This course is intended to teach you the basics of three data structures: stacks, sets, and binary search trees.
+This course will teach you the pro's and con's of each data structure, as well as teach you how to implement each data structure in Python3.

 # First, some basics

 ## What is "performance"

-Performance is how many resources are needed to run a program.
+Performance is how much of the system resources are needed to run a program.
 There are two types of performance:

 * Memory usage
 * CPU time

 Memory usage is how much computer memory is consumed while running the program, and will not be considered in this course.

-CPU time is how long it takes the CPU to actually run the program, and will be the performance we focus on in this course.
+CPU time is how long it takes the CPU to actually run the program, and will be the performance we focus on here.

 ## Big O notation